tylerb10/100-days-of-code/log.md

 ### Day 17: July 5, 2023

 **Today's Progress**: Working on getting the "cart" to function in my restaurant ordering app.
 Getting the HTML sorted, then I need to figure out how to link the menu item that gets clicked on to render correctly in the cart section.

+### Day 18: July 7, 2023

+**Today's Progress**: Spent some time going over data attributes and how I can use them in my ordering app.